saidwho12/hamza/README.md

 # Hamza
 Hamza is a lightweight, fast and portable C90 [OpenType](https://docs.microsoft.com/en-us/typography/opentype/spec) library.
-It was written to be primarily for Arabic but supporting other languages ended up not being too bad but it's still very early.
+It was written to be primarily for Arabic but also supports basic-shaping (Latin, Greek, etc...).
+However I do wish it to support more languages and writing systems.

 ## Supported Languages
 - [x] Arabic